Number of keywords (articles): 10.

 Subject: Distance learning.

 "5 tips on KEYWORD"

 5 useful tips in each article.
-A bit like extended bullet points, not an essay.
+A bit like extended bullet points, not

 If the keywords are similar, you can write one long article instead.